 For information about configuring resource pools for OpenStack, see Manage projects and users in the OpenStack documentation.

 For database services deployed outside TAS for VMs, use the high availability features included with your infrastructure.
 Also, configure backup and restore where possible.
-For more information about scaling internal database components, see Scaling Instances in TAS for VMs.
+For more information about scaling internal database components, see Scaling TAS for VMs.

 Note: Data services may have single points of failure depending on their configuration.